gioxx/telegram-bot-amazon/README.md

 > [!WARNING]
 >
-> This version of the bot solves the problem of failed link transformation (and message deletion) of amzn.eu shortlinks type.
+> This repository is now set to read-only (public archive).
+If you are looking for the updated version of bot go to the repository https://github.com/gioxx/telegram-bot-amazon-python.
+Instead, the URL of the Docker image remains unchanged (and now uses Python instead of NodeJs).

 This is a Telegram bot that, if made admin of a group, will delete any message containing an Amazon link and re-post it tagged with the specified affiliate tag.